aodriscoll/allan-cs360/README.md

 ### Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?

-In project three, I chose to work on a mobile inventory application.
+In project three, I chose to work on an inventory management application for Android.
 The project had several requirements, including the following:

 - A database that could store information about users and inventory items.
 - A login screen and a way to create new users.